 In recent times, I saw a lot of fake PTC sites that claimed to pay up to $10 per click.
 I can challenge you with you that there is no PTC site out there to pay you even $1 per click.

 PTC sites in general reward you for doing simple tasks such as taking paid surveys, playing games, etc.

 Just about a couple of days ago, I saw some people were promoting a fake site that claimed to pay $2 per click.
-I immediately contacted them not to promote the site further.
+I immediately contacted them saying not to promote the fake site further.

 Did you ever come across anything as such?

 Receive FREE Money Instantly:

 There are a variety of PayPal scams out there online.
 Back in 2019, I came across a site through email.
 The email guided me on how to receive free cash from PayPal.

 In the first instant, I knew this is a scam but still wanted to see how this scam works.